centurianii/g3debug/README.md

 A note on jQuery:
 -----------------------
-My library is independent but can become a jQuery plugin!
+My library is independent but can become a jQuery plugin with a simple assignment!

 A note on modularity:
 ----------------------------